lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 4. Under normal operating conditions, the system is in the "running" state.
 5. The controller shall run a self-test program every one minute.
-If the tests fail, the system is suspended.
-The result of the test is stored in hardwareIssues, which is 'true' in case of an error.
-HardwareIssues is 'false' whenever the device has not issues.
+The result of the test is used to compute the new state:  if the test is 'true' (in case of an error) the new state become 'error', otherwise, if the test is 'false' (the device has not issues) the state remains 'running'.
+If the new state is 'error' (hardware issues) the system is suspended.
 6. There are 3 displays.
 The first display displays system messages/hardware issues; the second one shows the last dose of insulin delivered and the last blood sugar measurement; the third one shows the current clock time.
 7. At the beginning of each 24 hour period, the cumulative dose of insulin delivered is reset to 0.
 8. A blood sugar sensor measures the current blood sugar reading in micrograms/millilitre.
 This is updated every 10 minutes and it is normally between 1 and 35 micrograms/millilitre.